About Us Solutions Business Type Contacts Support

 • Share their bank card details during a phone call

-Aside from being fairly easy to implement, card-on-file transactions have a plethora of other benefits for both businesses and consumers.
+Aside from being fairly easy to implement, card-on-file transactions have a plethora of other benefits for both business entities and consumers.

 Card-on-File: What It Is & How It Boosts Checkout

-While CoF is a simple tool at first glance, implementing it is extremely effective for businesses.
+While CoF is a simple tool at first glance, implementing it can be extremely effective for business entities.
 Card-on-file transactions play a critical role in:

 • Ensuring a faster checkout experience.
-Not having to fill in all the payment details is a relief for consumers, as it makes swift one-click transactions possible.
+Not having to fill in all the payment details can be a relief for consumers, as it makes swift one-click transactions possible.

-• Boosting the consumer retention rate.
+• Boosting the customer retention rate.
 A smooth payment experience creates a competitive advantage for businesses and encourages their customers to make repeat purchases.

-• Leveraging advanced security solutions.
-CoF is extremely secure, as it typically uses encryption and tokenization to effectively prevent fraud when storing sensitive data.
+• Leveraging advanced security and privacy measures.
+CoF is extremely secure, as it typically uses encryption and tokenization to effectively prevent fraud and privacy breaches when storing sensitive information.

-• Minimizing the need for staff effort.
-Due to automated payment collection offered by CoF, employees don’t face the need to remind customers about upcoming payments and manually input their payment data multiple times.
+• Reducing the need for staff effort.
+Due to automated payment collection with CoF, employees do not face the need to remind clients about upcoming payments and manually input their payment data multiple times.

-As you can see, the benefits are plenty - but does CoF have any downsides?
+As you can see, the benefits are plenty - but does CoF also have downsides?

 Card-on-File: What It Is & How It Boosts Checkout

-While CoF has significantly more pros than cons, there are a few challenges merchants need to be aware of:
+While CoF has significantly more pros than cons, there are a few challenges of which any business needs to be aware:

-• Possible consumer hesitation.
-Cautious customers may be hesitant to allow merchants to store their payment data due to the risks of encountering dishonest players.
+• Possible customer hesitation.
+Cautious customers may be hesitant to allow merchants to store their card data due to the risks of encountering dishonest players.

 • Regulations compliance.
-The storage of payment data requires businesses to comply with PCI DSS.
+The storage of payment data requires merchants to comply with PCI DSS.

-• Manual card details updates required.
-Consumers need to update their payment details if their card expires or they lose it.
+• Manual debit or credit card details updates required.
+Consumers have to update their payment details if their debit or credit card expires or they lose it.

 Card-on-File: What It Is & How It Boosts Checkout

-Given the abundance of CoF’s advantages, it is no surprise that it is implemented across a variety of industries and business models.
-Here are some examples of its use cases:
+Given the abundance of CoF’s advantages, it is no surprise that it can be used across a variety of industries and business models.
+Here are some examples of this solution’s use cases:

 • Subscriptions - CoF is extremely convenient for recurring subscription payments, as the cardholder can be billed periodically without any extra confirmation steps.

-• Buy Now, Pay Later services - BNPL providers often choose to enhance the consumer experience by saving card details with the help of CoF.
+• Buy Now, Pay Later services - BNPL providers often choose to enhance the customer experience by saving debit or credit card details with the help of CoF.

 • Mobility and delivery apps - Applications that provide transportation and delivery services often turn to card-on-file to prevent their customers from re-entering the same information for every ride and order they make.